xiaochong2dai/YelpProject/README.md

         '23-6': (number of checkins from 23:00 to 00:00 on all Saturdays) } # if there was no checkin for an hour-day block it will not be in the dict }

+For more detailed data, please see data in YelpDataSet folder.